Explore Our Past Events

 Join us at the Psychedelic Salon, where we explore these questions through an ecodelic lens, integrating psychedelics with nature-based practices for nervous system regulation.
 Reimagining set and setting as a continuous attunement to self and ecology, this Psychedelic Salon offers a space for deep practice, dialogue, and artistic exploration.

 Yogi Hendlin is an environmental philosopher and public health scientist.
-Hendlin is assistant professor at the Erasmus School of Philosophy.
+Hendlin is an assistant professor at the Erasmus School of Philosophy.
 Yogi’s interdisciplinary and transdisciplinary research projects tackle major questions in philosophy of biology, environmental philosophy, and political philosophy.
 Yogi is a practitioner of multiple somatic and contemplative art forms and loves to talk to and about nature.

 Patricia Pisters